fbpx

 1) the context: the formal Domestic Violence (DV) space in Australia is very difficult to access for South Asian women for a host of reasons – the main being the shame associated with it and that South Asian women often don’t see their abuse as abuse, they think it’s normal because of how common it is.
 It’s rare for people who work in the DV space to have a lived experience remotely similar to those of the women they seek to serve (in particular the cultural problems – the burden of shame/guilt of seeking help) which means South Asian & immigrant women are less likely to reach out.
 Some of the language in the DV space prevents people in need from accessing help, I’ll write about this in more detail later.
 But for now, an example would be a young woman sexually abused by a family member called a helpline who asked if she was in crisis, she didn’t think she was in crisis and that was really the end of that.
 She needed to feel comfortable knowing the person before she divulged what was going on in her life – that comfort comes from building trust and using language that doesn’t make the person going through this feel ashamed to begin with.
 So many DV programs are for women in crisis, most Indian women wouldn’t think they’re in a crisis even when they are.

 2) collaboration/partnerships in Australia are difficult.
-We tried to partner with existing women’s and Indian organisations via an auspice arrangement but none we reached out to were willing to do this, which was disappointing.
+We tried to partner with existing women’s and Indian organisations via an auspice arrangement but none we reached out to were willing to do this – perhaps because of the time-frame.
 Had we of formally registered to become a Domestic Violence organisation we may never have had the capacity to start Soul House or respond to the immediate need in a timely manner.
-Additionally Family Violence / Domestic Violence organisations must comply with an entire set of separate legislation.
-There is good reason for this, but it made what we had in mind difficult to do.
 Having worked in the startup sector for 5 years I’m used to doing things at a pace at which the NFP sector does not move.

 3) validation: we did research prior to starting the space asking women if they had enough money would they make decisions that honoured their self-respect (eg move out, get out of toxic homes etc).
 99% said yes and we thought to some degree that was validating of this project.
-But we learned many women need more help with confidence/mindset / unlearning and don’t realise that’s what they need.
-Usuall a woman would reach out to us and it then took 3-5 conversations and a fair bit of reassurance before they felt comfortable to come stay here (even if they felt terrible at home).
-Many women who reach out to stay at the Soul House cancelled their plans last minute.
+We learned money was a huge factor, but alongside it there’s a need for support with rebuilding confidence/ self esteem/ agency.
+Usually a woman would reach out to us and it then took 3-5 conversations and a fair bit of reassurance before they felt comfortable to come stay here.
+Many women who reached out to stay at the Soul House cancelled their plans last minute.
 It’s not their fault – when you’re in a state of fight or flight it’s hard to think clearly.
 On a practical level this made optimising the use of our space difficult and we were always very conscious of using funds efficiently – the flat cost of rent was just too high.
-Again this problem may well not be a problem if we were auspiced and had referral partnerships in place.
+Again this problem may well not be a problem if we were auspiced and had proper funding.

-4) the location had it’s pros and cons – it’s perhaps more suited to a short-term retreat, getaway – space to breath and think.
-Although located within walking distance to a train station, it is 1 hour away from Melbourne in the Dandenong Ranges – a beautiful, serene place, yet most Indian women live out far west (City of Wyndham) or far South East (City of Casey / Dandenong) – both these places would take ~2 hours to get to from us.
-It’s a perfect property for gatherings and retreats, though we also could never afford to rent the entire property (we rented 2 cottages providing for a maximum of 4 women at a time).
+4) the location Although located within walking distance to a train station, it is 1 hour away from Melbourne in the Dandenong Ranges – a beautiful, serene place, yet most Indian women live out far west (City of Wyndham) or far South East (City of Casey / Dandenong) – both these places would take ~2 hours to get to from us.
+It’s a perfect property for gatherings and retreats which might be something worth considering in the future.

 5) resources we needed to make this sustainable.
-It takes a lot of time and energy to run such a space, I personally lived at the residence (self-funded, in the third cottage) volunteering and working remotely for my day job after taking 1 month off to set up.
-Receiving people afterhours and hosting gatherings on the weekends.
-A space like this likely needs a permanent community manager of sorts to help with intake, show guests around and respond to needs while they are here – I came to realise this would take a lot more time than I thought.
+It takes a lot of time and energy to run such a space, I personally lived at the residence (self-funded, in the third cottage) volunteering and working remotely for my day job after taking 2 months off to set up.
+Receiving people after hours and hosting gatherings on the weekends.
+A space like this likely needs a permanent community manager to help with intake, show guests around and respond to needs while they are here – I came to realise this would take a lot more time than I thought.

 This has no doubt been some of the most precious time I’ve spent, building a community that became like family, helping women in need and giving hope to the many women who came here as volunteers and donors about what could be achieved if we band together as a community.
 We know that women are so much more than what has happened to them, with the right environment and love (even if it’s not from a traditional family structure) they can thrive and regain their sense of confidence and agency.